rrmerugu-archive/flask-microservice-usecases/README.md

-# Flask Example
+# Flask Examples

-This is a basic example of Flask with simple RESTful API.
+This repository is a collection of differnt example usecases/codes to write microservices with Flask.
+All the examples are show with best practices to including automation tests.

+Projects will contain scraip